 Ease of Use: How User-Friendly is Kaspersky?

 Kaspersky’s website looks clean and professional.
-In some countries, you first have to select whether you are a business or a home user.
-In other countries, you can go straight to the products section.
-To install Kaspersky, first click on consumer, then on PC, Mac or Mobile.
-If you click on PC, for example, you will see the following price overview:
+In some countries, you first have to select whether you’re a business or a home user.
+In other countries, you can go straight to the product section.
+To install Kaspersky, first click on “View Products”.
+The next page will show you a wide variety of Kaspersky products.
+You can see the overview of the purchase screen below:

-The package that we have installed is the middle one, because its features are comparable to the most popular software packages of other providers, such as AVG, Bitdefender or Avira.
+We’ve installed and tested the Advanced Suite package, because its features are comparable to the most popular software packages of other providers, such as AVG, Bitdefender or Avira.
 This way, our comparison between providers is as fair as possible.

 How do I install Kaspersky?